loggicat/Loggicat-Cloud-Wiki/README.md

 _Items added to whitelists can be edited or removed from "**Manage Allowlist**"_

+## Findings
-**Findings** : Security findings from both builtin rules and custom rules can be audited/triaged from the "Findings" tab in the sidebar.<br />
+Security findings from both builtin rules and custom rules can be audited/triaged from the "Findings" tab in the sidebar.<br />
 Click on a row to expand to view more information

+## Scan Test
-**Scan Test** : With the Scan Test feature, users are able to try out Loggicat Engine eaisly without setting up the Loggicat Watcher.<br />
+With the Scan Test feature, users are able to try out Loggicat Engine eaisly without setting up the Loggicat Watcher.<br />
 <img src="https://github.com/loggicat/Loggicat-Cloud-Wiki/blob/main/public/scantest1.PNG" height="200"/>

 Sample text: